 Coffee culture is, without a doubt, one of our company’s defining characteristics.
 So, there was never a doubt we would tell some kind of story of coffee in the Commonwealth.
 What we did not anticipate was the depth and history of the story we would uncover just hours away.

 To Louisville locals, Heine Brothers’ Coffee has been a staple in the community for over 20 years.
-What started as a dream to serve quality, freshly roasted coffee in-house slowly grew into what, on face value, looked like a sustainable business model that begat multiple shops spread throughout the city.
+What started as a dream to serve quality, freshly roasted coffee in-house slowly grew into what, at face value, looked like a sustainable business model that begat multiple shops spread throughout the city.

 What we learned on our trip was much more than just how to run a successful coffee business, but more of a lesson of one company’s mission to grow without sacrificing their dedication to operating responsibly and sustainably.